What is the Denver Bound Scholarship?

 Invitations will be emailed to those students selected for an on-campus

-Can I be considered for the scholarship if my scholarship application file is completed after 5:00 pm on February 4, 2013?
+Can I be considered for the scholarship if my scholarship application file is completed after the deadline?

 When is the interview?

-2013.
-All invited finalists must attend both events to qualify for the
+Interview weekend generally occurs the first weekend in March.
+All invited finalists must attend both events to qualify for the scholarship.

 Bound Students.
 Each student is interviewed individually by the group